KiranGunathilaka/maze-sim/README.md

 # mms-cpp

-Written a Micromouse maze-solving algorithm for Jerry2D2.
+Micromouse maze-solving algorithm written for the Jerry2D2 micro mouse.

-For use with [mackorone/mms](https://github.com/mackorone/mms), a Micromouse simulator.
+For use with [mackorone/mms](https://github.com/mackorone/mms), Micromouse simulator.

 ## Setup